google/WebFundamentals/src/content/en/updates/2017/02/navigation-preload.md

 the browser asks the service worker for a response.
 This involves booting up the service worker (if it isn't already running), and dispatching the fetch event.

-The bootup time depends on the device & conditions.
-It's usually around 50ms, on mobile it's more like 250ms, but in extreme cases (slow devices, CPU in distress) it can be over 500ms.
+The bootup time depends on the device and conditions.
+It's usually around 50ms.
+On mobile it's more like 250ms.
+In extreme cases (slow devices, CPU in distress) it can be over 500ms.
 However, since the service worker stays awake for a browser-determined time between events, you only get this delay occasionally, such as when the user navigates to your site from a fresh tab, or